At CES gadget show: Dish gives cord-cutters live sports

 LIVE SPORTS — NO CABLE OR SATELLITE BILL

 Dish will offer a package of channels, including ESPN and CNN, starting at $20 a month.
-The availability of ESPN as part of the Internet package addresses a major reason people were loath to "cut the cord" — live sports.
-NFL games will be blocked on mobile devices, however, because Verizon has those rights.
+The availability of ESPN as part of the Internet package addresses a major reason people were loath to “cut the cord” — live sports.
+National Football League games will be blocked on mobile devices, however, because Verizon has those rights.

 Dish said it isn’t worried that its current subscribers will cancel satellite service in favor of the cheaper Internet package.
 Rather, Dish is hoping to lure those who don’t pay for TV channels at all because they find it too expensive.